Saturday, April 14, 2012

 Born This Day:

-1937: Bob Luman ("Let's Think About Livin'" from 1969) was born in Nacogdoches, Texas; died fron pneumonia in Nashville, Tennessee December 27, 1978.
+1937: Bob Luman ("Let's Think About Livin'" from 1969) was born in Blackjack, Texas; died from pneumonia in Nashville, Tennessee December 27, 1978.
+(Note: several websites report that Luman was born in Nacogdoches, Texas.
+According to the Rockabilly Hall of Fame, he was born in Blackjack and raised in Nacogdoches.)

-1940: Clarence Satchell of the Ohio Players; died on December 30, 1995 of a brain aneurysm.
+1940: Clarence Satchell, saxophonist and guitarist of the Ohio Players; died on December 30, 1995 of a brain aneurysm.

 1944: Dave Edmunds ("I Hear You Knocking"), who also produced albums by Brinsley Schwarz and the Stray Cats was born in Cardiff, Wales.

-1947: Mike Chapman, famed songwriter and producer who created hits for Suzi Quatro and Sweet and produced Blondie and the Knack, was born in Nambour, Queensland, Australia.
+1947: Mike Chapman, famed songwriter and producer who created hits for Suzi Quatro and Sweet and produced Blondie and the Knack, was born in Queensland, Australia.

-1965: Linda Perry of 4 Non Blondes ("What's Going On?"), and an accomplished songwriter and producer ("Get the Party Started" for Pink, "Beautiful" for Christina Aguilera and Gwen Stefani "What You Waiting For?"), was born in Springfield, Massachusetts.
+1965: Linda Perry of 4 Non Blondes ("What's Going On?"), and an accomplished songwriter and producer ("Get The Party Started" for Pink, "Beautiful" for Christina Aguilera and Gwen Stefani "What You Waiting For?"), was born in Springfield, Massachusetts.

 1966: Samantha Fox was born in London.